microsoft/cordova-plugin-code-push/README.md

             app.displayMessage("The user decided not to install the optional update.");
             break;
         case SyncStatus.ERROR:
-            app.displayMessage("An error ocurred while checking for updates");
+            app.displayMessage("An error occured while checking for updates");
             break;
     }